openmovementproject/openmovement/docs/buildax/docs/connecting.md

 address from your network administrator, quoting the device's MAC address.
 They may also be able to assign a DNS address for convenient access.

-The IP address assigned to the router may be discovered by connecting to the serial connection and typing `status`.
+The MAC and IP address assigned to the router may be discovered by connecting via serial and typing `status`.
 You may also find it useful to assign a static IP address to the device for the purposes of port forwarding.